 He would live.
 No Elysian Fields for him.

-Muse looked up to the blank dark ceiling of the cavern and tried to find the Eye.
-She had never seen the Eye, no one had.
-But everyone was certain that it was there, watching all.
-Darker spoke as though he had installed the Eye himself.
+Muse looked up to the blank dark ceiling of the cavern and tried to find the Opticon.
+She had never seen it, no one had.
+But she knew that it was there, watching all.
+She had seen Darker watching the Grotto with it from his Lair, one shift when she had stayed with him.
+She had envied the satisfaction on his face.
 She wondered if she would see Darker later, perhaps after Recovery.
 She hoped so, and hated herself for hoping so.

 Shift the rhythm.
 Start to bring everyone down.
 Her shift was over in a few minutes anyway, A few more minutes and Muse could decide whether to see the cutter again or just go straight to Recovery, and ride a gritty sweet dose of Eulisom to 100% gold-plated magnificence for next shift.
 Coin flip, honestly.